bwlewis/exm/README.md

 Exm is a simple tool for out-of-core (OOC) computing.
 It is launched as a command line utility, taking an application as an argument.
 All memory allocations larger than a specified threshold are memory-mapped to a file.
-Exm aims to be both process- and thread-safe.
+Exm aims to be forked process- and thread-safe.
 It includes an optional, simple API that can be used by programs to dynamically fine tune allocation details.

 Use exm with, for instance, a fast NVME flash device.
 Exm complements Linux